Photo courtesy Oregon State Archives

 C.E.S.
 Wood Film Premiere

-Learn about the C.E.S.
-Program and watch a Preview at www.opb.org
+Learn more about the C.E.S.
+Program at opb.org.

 Remarks by Mary Christina WoodGreat grand-daughter of C.E.S.
 Wood